Allegheny County Emergency Rental Assistance Program

-The Family’s First Coronavirus Response Act authorized a new benefit called Pandemic EBT to help families with children who are eligible for free or reduced-price school meals.
+The Families First Coronavirus Response Act authorized a new benefit called Pandemic EBT to help families with children who are eligible for free or reduced-price school meals.
 The benefit will come on an Electronic Benefit Transfer (EBT) card, which is like a debit card.
-The benefits can only be spent on food items at any store that accepts SNAP (“food stamps”).
-P-EBT is a one-time payment that aims to help parents afford food for children who could be receiving free or reduced-price school meals if their school were open.
-Congress has extended P-EBT to cover the summer months.
+The benefits can only be spent on food items at a store that accepts SNAP (“food stamps”).
+P-EBT aims to help parents afford food for children who could be receiving free or reduced-price school meals if their school were open.
 You can still apply for SNAP benefits or free/reduced-price meals to receive summer P-EBT.
 For more information or to check your eligibility, look here: https://www.justharvest.org/faq-about-pandemic-ebt-in-pennsylvania/

 If you need to file for Unemployment Compensation, go here: https://www.uc.pa.gov/Pages/default.aspx